djtaylor8/musical-musings-app/Rails App Overview.md

 # App Overview

-Musical Musings is a tool for users to create and tell stories through playlists they create using Spotify.
+Musical Musings is a tool for users to create and tell stories through playlists they create using the Spotify API.

 # User Stories